nullbucket/edi-debatcher/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for this project, which are hosted in the [Null Bucket organuzation (null0)](https://github.com/nullbucket) on GitHub.
+The following is a set of guidelines for this project, which are hosted in the [nullbucket organization (null0)](https://github.com/nullbucket) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ### Your First Code Contribution